Transport and Covid-19: responses and resources

 The SIPA-T project helps decision-makers in Central and Southeast Asia by identifying ways to enhance the efficiency and sustainability of the region’s transport networks.
 It pinpoints gaps in regional freight connectivity, proposes sustainable ways to close them, and develops pathways for decarbonising local transport systems.

-The project also provides policy makers in the region with easy-to-use simulation tools to assess the impact of policy options and identify effective decarbonising measures for national transport systems.
+Three additional national-level studies for Mongolia, the Philippines, and Uzbekistan simulate policy impacts and present tailored transport policy roadmaps for the three countries.
+The projects also provide policy makers in the region with easy-to-use simulation tools to assess the impact of policy options and identify effective decarbonising measures for national transport systems.

 Project partners are the OECD and the United Nations Development Programme (UNDP).
 The project is funded by the International Climate Initiative (IKI) of Germany’s Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).